techsoft3d/ts3d-hc-smartfilter/README.md

 ### Usage

 This class keeps track of a list of search filters that can be applied to a model.
-The user can add a new filter by pressing the add button which adds the current editor search to the filter list.
+The user can add a new filter by pressing the add button which adds the current editor search to the smartfilter list.

-After the search has been added it can be executed via the "Select" button which will highlight all found nodes and update the search editor window.
+After a search has been added it can be executed via the "Select" button which will highlight all found nodes and update the search editor window (hold down shift to isolate the nodes instead).
 The user can also edit the generated text describing the search, update the filter from the current editor search or delete the filter from the list.
 The final column in the list indicates if the filter should become a smart property.
 See below for more information on this functionality.

-With the optional Load/Export buttons the user can load and save the current list of smartfilters to a file.
+With the optional Load/Export buttons the user can load and save the current list of smartfilters to a JSON file.

 ### Advanced Usage: